Government of Canada

 • As a general precaution, Canadians are reminded when using any product to carefully follow any safety warnings and directions.

-• Canadians who handle M4Q in the workplace should consult with their occupational health and safety representative about safe handling practices, applicable laws and requirements under the Workplace Hazardous Materials Information System (WHMIS).
+• Canadians who may be exposed to M4Q in the workplace should consult with their employer and occupational health and safety representative about safe handling practices, applicable laws and requirements under the Workplace Hazardous Materials Information System (WHMIS).